logo

 Counseling Degrees and Programs in Colorado

-To become a professional counselor in Colorado, you will likely need to complete a counseling degree and earn a professional counseling license.
-In Colorado, there are many four-year colleges and universities with counseling programs in at least one of the five major counseling areas: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
-One of the first steps you will face is choosing a school where you can develop the skills necessary for a successful counseling career.
-Almost all of the counseling programs in Colorado are offered at the graduate level, which is not surprising given a master’s degree is often required for licensure.
+To become a professional counselor in Colorado, you will need to complete a counseling degree and earn a professional counseling license.
+In Colorado, there are many four-year colleges and universities with counseling programs in at least one of the five major counseling areas: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
+One of the first steps is choosing a school where you can develop the skills necessary for a successful counseling career.
+Almost all of the counseling programs in Colorado are offered at the graduate level, which is not surprising given a master’s degree is typically required for licensure.
 There are also several online and hybrid degree programs in counseling that can make the educational process more convenient and accessible for busy students.

 Quick Facts

-• Of the counseling schools in Colorado, 0 offer an associate’s degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 8 offer a master’s or advanced degree.1,2
+• Of the counseling schools in Colorado, 0 offer an associate degree, 1 offers a bachelor’s degree, 2 offer a certificate, and 9 offer a master’s or advanced degree.1,2

 • 8 schools offer a degree in mental health counseling.1,2